 I settled on Personal Capital for all of my expense tracking.
 I love it for the big picture graphs, as well as the ability to see my overall allocations.
 I check up on it to review my expenses.
 It also has handy retirement tools, including one graph that shows how much of your money will be given over to fees.
-Seeing the tens of thousands that were headed towards fees over time, it kicked me into gear to re-allocate my money away from high-fee funds to low cost index funds.
+Tens of thousands of dollars were headed towards fees over time.
+I was motivated to re-allocate my money away from high-fee funds to low-cost index funds.

 All three are great tools with tons of functionality, the ability to see trends over time.
 Since Personal Capital is what I use and recommend, here is a referral link if you want to try it out.

 I will start writing up monthly expense reports as an exercise on this blog to track my spending.
 I think this will open up areas I could save and can see if I can cut down in some areas (I already know that the grocery bill can go down with some effort and planning).
 This should help me with a frame of reference as well, what are average expenses in that area and how am I doing?
 Are there frivolous expenses (I already know the answer is yes, I eat out too much at lunch), and if there are, how will they affect my savings in the long run?
 How much will short term expenses affect my long term saving goals?